W. Jayasiri

-Weerapullige Jayasiri (born May 1, 1947 as ඩබ්ලිව්. ජයසිරි) [Sinhala]), popularly known as W. Jayasiri, is a Sri Lankan actor in Sri Lankan cinema, stage drama and television.
-Highly versatile actor from drama to comedy, Jayasiri is a multi-talented personnel that working as a script writer and lyricist.
+Weerapullige Jayasiri (1 May 1947 – 22 September 2024), popularly known as W. Jayasiri, was a Sri Lankan actor in film, television and on stage, and who also worked as a script writer and lyricist.

 Personal life

-W. Jayasiri was born in Hirimbura, Galle.
-He has three brothers.
-His first school is Kithulampitiya Central Girls' College.
-Then he moved into Matara, and studied at Sumangala Vidyalaya, Matara and then to St. Thomas' College, Matara until S.S.C exam.
-He was revoked from the school due to his misbehaviours and finally attended to Vidyaloka College, Galle.
-He was selected to University of Colombo for higher studies on Economics, Indian history and Sinhala.
+Jayasiri was born in Hirimbura, Galle on 1 May 1947.
+He had three brothers.
+His first school was Kithulampitiya Central Girls' College.
+Then he moved to Matara, and studied at Sumangala Vidyalaya.
+Next he attended St. Thomas' College, Matara until S.S.C exam.
+He was revoked from the school due to his misbehaviours and finally attended Vidyaloka College, Galle.

+Jayasiri was selected to University of Colombo for higher studies on Economics, Indian history and Sinhala.
 At the university, he engaged in several drama festivals and also worked as the editor of drama circle.
 At that time he organized drama festivals where he met Sugathapala de Silva, and became close friends.

-After series of losses in drama career, he went Saudi Arabia for a work in US company.
+After series of losses in drama career, he went to Saudi Arabia for work in US company.
 After few years, he returned and started to play in drama again.
-He is married and the couple has two daughters.
+He was married and the couple has two daughters.

+Death

+Jaysiri died in Colombo on 22 September 2024, at the age of 77.